PUBLIC RETIREMENT RESEARCH LAB

 The average percentage of state and local defined contribution (DC) plans that implemented coronavirus-related distributions (CRDs) under the CARES Act rose to 47% in July, from 39% in April.
 The range was wide, with some recordkeepers reporting that virtually all of the public sector plans on their system had CRDs and others reporting a nominal amount.

-On average, 0.82% of state and local plan participants took CRDs in July, up from just under 0.50% in April.
+state and local plan participants took CRDs in July, up from just under 0.50% in April.
 The average CRD dollar amount dropped, however, to $11,542 in July, from $12,666 in April.

 According to the 2019 NAGDCA Perspectives in Practice Survey, the median of average account balances reported by public sector plans as of December 31, 2018, was $45,505.
 This implies the typical CRD taken was a quarter of balances.